 The EMP is a district-level plan.
-Its sections specify College-wide concepts, procedures, and policies that will apply for emergency response operations, to include: assignments and responsibilities, communications, evacuation, supplies and equipment, emergency response actions and hazard reduction.
+Its sections specify College-wide concepts, procedures, and policies that will apply for emergency response operations, to include assignments and responsibilities, communications, evacuation, supplies and equipment, emergency response actions and hazard reduction.

-In an emergency, it is critical that personnel are able to quickly access the EMP.
-Therefore, the EMP will be maintained on the campus' web site.
+In an emergency, it is critical that personnel can quickly access the EMP.
+Therefore, the EMP will be maintained on the College's website.